CatherineLi0531/OpenRace/website/docs/doc-openmp-support.md

 ### Ordered/Depend

-The `depend` clause can be copmbined with various OpenMP features to describe a ordering between different tasks.
+The `depend` clause can be combined with various OpenMP features to describe a ordering between different tasks.

 OpenRace has no support for `depend` and the described orderings will not be modeled by the tool.